Destinations / April 25, 2017. By Paulo Tavares

 One of my favourite Lisbon experiences.
 Every time I go back I discover something different in this oasis of art and tranquility.
 I hope this post has inspired you to visit and if you do, please come back and share your thoughts in the comments below.

-Tip: The Lisbon Card provides discounted entry to this museum and to other tourist/cultural attractions plus unlimited access to public transport, for more information please click here.
+Tip: The Lisbon Card provides free or discounted entry to museums and other tourist/cultural attractions.
+Plus unlimited free access to public transport, to order your Lisbon Card click here.

 Av. de Berna 45A